-"The presidential palace belongs to all", says the Commander in Chief.
+"The presidential palace belongs to all" according to the past Commander in Chief, Rafael Correa.

 Come in for a tour.
 From the right side facing the plaza, go up the steps onto the balcony - a gift from the French government right after the French Revolution - taken from the Palace of Les Tuilleries in Paris... but only at your appointed time.

 The times posted bring laughs.
 On the Espejo Street side, a wrist band must be granted and a time appointed.
 Apparently, this gives them control over the size of the group they allow in at any given time.

 The guard directed me to go do whatever I needed to do and come back at the authorized time.
 I gladly grabbed the excuse to shop - thankful not to have to wait in line for well over an hour.

 All foreigners need a passport and locals need their cedula or ID.
 Everyone goes through something vaguely similar to airport security which requires that you leave your cell phones and baggage behind.